CHERIoT Programmers' Guide

 This is not normally a limitation because locks typically protect some data structure or other resource that should not be concurrently mutated by multiple threads.
 Providing mutable views of such a structure to multiple compartments is almost certainly a security vulnerability, even without attacks on the futex.

 There is one situation where futexes are safe to share across compartment boundaries.
 If you have a component that others trust for availability, it can share read-only views of a futex to allow waiting for an out-of-band event.
-The scheduler does this for interrupts (see [drivers]), allowing threads to use the futex wait operation to block until an interrupt is ready.
+The scheduler does this for interrupts (see Chapter 9.
+Writing a device driver), allowing threads to use the futex wait operation to block until an interrupt is ready.

-The event_group library provides an event group API that is primarily intended for porting code written against FreeRTOS’s event groups APIs.
+The event_group library provides an event group API that is primarily intended for porting code written against FreeRTOS's event groups APIs.
 The event.h header exposes the interface to this library.
 These APIs do not have a clear trust model and so should be avoided in new code that is not ported from FreeRTOS.
 You can build more convenient interfaces atop futexes for most synchronisation operations.
-You may also simply use multiple futexes and the multiwaiter API (see Section 5.10) to wait for multiple events.
+You may also simply use multiple futexes and the multiwaiter API (see Section 6.11.
+Waiting for multiple events) to wait for multiple events.

 An event group is a set of up to 24 values that can be set or cleared independently.
 Waiters can wait for any or all of an arbitrary subset of these.